cloudfoundry/diego-notes/notes/logging-guidance.md

 ### Info

 Log a message at the info level to indicate some normal but significant event, such as beginning or ending an important section of logic.
+Info logs are also usually appropriate to trace the boundaries of various APIs.

 ### Debug

-Log a message at the debug level to trace ordinary or frequent events, such as pings, heartbeats, subscriptions, polling, and notifications.
+Log a message at the debug level to trace ordinary or frequent events, such as pings, metrics, heartbeats, subscriptions, polling, and notifications.
+If it happens on a timer in a component that is usually driven by a client, internal or otherwise, it should probably log at the Debug level.